 The path forward

-This assessment culminates in a set of recommendations and a proposed path forward aimed at significantly narrowing racial gaps in business ownership, revenue, and employment across all of Indianapolis and Marion County within the next five years, with the long-term goal of closing the racial gaps.
+This assessment culminates in a set of recommendations and a proposed path forward aimed at significantly narrowing racial gaps in business ownership, revenue, and employment across all of New York City within the next five years, with the long-term goal of closing the racial gaps.
 There is an opportunity to meet small businesses owned by people of color where they are, provide them with capital, services, and opportunities that have a transformational impact on their businesses, and create wealth and vibrancy in their communities.

 How we approached the assessment

-With the financial support of JPMorgan Chase & Co., Next Street and Common Future studied Indianapolis’s unique economic and social context and the state of play for the region’s small business communities, identifying critical needs in equitable access to capital, customers, and services.
-The research was then synthesized and shared with a coalition of over 45 local stakeholders, led by Starla Hart, Independent Consultant, and Angela Smith Jones, Health & Hospital Corporation of Marion County, to inform strategies co-created to address the historical inequities for small businesses owned by people of color, deepened by the COVID-19 crisis.
+With the financial support of JPMorgan Chase & Co., Next Street and Common Future studied New York City’s unique economic and social context and the state of play for the city’s small business communities, identifying critical needs in equitable access to capital, customers, and services.
+The research was then synthesized and shared with a coalition of over 45 local stakeholders, led by Progress Playbook and CGR Consulting, to inform strategies co-created to address the historical inequities for small businesses owned by people of color, deepened by the COVID-19 crisis.